 Gifts are for those who want them

 This makes perfect sense when you read the 1 John 1:9 in context.
 In chapter 1 John was addressing some unsaved dudes who thought they were sinless.
 In other words, they had a terminal case of self-righteousness.
 (I know it’s hard to swallow the idea that the Bible was written for non-Christians as well as Christians but it was.
-The good news is for everyone.
-You’re just going to have to deal with that too.)
+The good news is for everyone.)
 John doesn’t mince his words.
 He says these guys had no fellowship with God, they walked in darkness, and the truth was not in them.
 He was not describing Christians or the “dear children” of chapter 2.

 If you are self-righteous, then you won’t see your need for the gift of His righteousness.
 If you think you are without sin, then you won’t see your need for the gift of His forgiveness.
 John writes to say, “That’s dumb – stop calling God a liar, agree with Him about your sorry sinful state, and receive His gift of forgiveness.
 Only those in Christ are truly sinless.
 Only those who trust in His grace receive the already-given gift of forgiveness.”